Hexlet/hexletguides.github.io/_i18n/en/_posts/2022-03-25-_virtualization.md

 ---
 title: What is virtualization and why is it needed
-subtitle: What is the meaning of this technology and what are the types of virtualization.
+subtitle: What is the point of this technology, and what are the types of virtualization.
 description: Virtualization technology, what is it.
 Virtualization is the creation of isolated environments within a single physical device.
 image: "assets/images/virtualization/virtualization.png"
 author: Kirill Mokevnin